FeherBalazs/cora/README.md

 Cora is a JAX-based library that integrates predictive coding with transformer architectures, initially focusing on image reconstruction and generation, with a long-term goal of video prediction.
 It is built on top of the [PCX library](https://github.com/liukidar/pcax), which provides a highly configurable framework for developing predictive coding networks.
 Cora aims to explore the potential advantages of predictive coding with transformer architectures, particularly in terms of generative capabilities derived from energy minimization and local updates.

-**Current Status (v0.4.0):** The library now includes a functional Predictive Coding Vision Transformer (PC-ViT) model.
-Key achievements include successful image reconstruction on CIFAR-10 subsets and scaling unsupervised training to the full CIFAR-10 dataset with a 6-block model achieving ~0.008 MSE.
-These results validate the core energy-based generative inference mechanism and demonstrate the model's capability to learn from larger datasets.
+**Current Status (v0.6.0):** The library now includes a functional Predictive Coding Vision Transformer (PC-ViT) model.
+Key achievements include successful image reconstruction on CIFAR-10 subsets, scaling unsupervised training to the full CIFAR-10 dataset with a 6-block model achieving ~0.004 MSE.
+The model now incorporates L1/L2 regularization options for intermediate Vodes, and hyperparameter tuning is systematically performed using Weights & Biases sweeps.
+These results validate the core energy-based generative inference mechanism and demonstrate the model's capability to learn meaningful representations from larger datasets.

 ## Installation